davidkesnr/biclustering/README.md

-In this analysis, I attempt to define a European spatial stratification that separates regions of coherent environmental change with specific relevance for wildfire activity over multiple millennia.
-To do this, I use a biclustering algorithm to group spatiotemporal environmental datasets spanning the Holocene epoch.
-The variables chosen to represent fire-relevant environmental change are summer temperature and summer precipitation anomalies, representing fire season dryness, from the Mauri et al. (2015) dataset, as well as forest cover percentage data from the Zanon et al. (2018) dataset, representing vegetation available to burn as fuel.
-The three datasets have been processed from their original netcdf format into .csv files at the same spatial and temporal resolution, and the forest cover values have been anomalized to match the Mauri et al. (2015) climate data.
+In this analysis, I attempt to define a European spatial stratification that separates regions of coherent environmental change with specific relevance for wildfire activity at a millennial timescale.
+To do this, I use a biclustering algorithm to group spatiotemporal environmental data which covers the Holocene epoch.
+The variables chosen to represent fire-relevant environmental change are summer temperature and summer precipitation anomalies, representing fire season climate dryness, from the Mauri et al. (2015) dataset, as well as forest cover percentage data from the Zanon et al. (2018) dataset, which represents the amount of biomass available to burn as fuel.
+The three datasets have been processed from their original netCDF format into .csv files, and the forest cover values have been anomalized to match the Mauri et al. (2015) climate data.

-Let’s visualize the forest cover data:
+Let’s see what the forest cover data looks like:

 ``` r
 #read in forest data